vinodkata/FitMi/README.md

 ## Future Enhancements

-- **User Authentication**: Allow users to create accounts and manage their own health records securely.
 - **Graphical Representation**: Add charts and graphs to visualize health data trends over time.
 - **Export Data**: Provide users with the ability to export their health records to CSV or PDF formats.